 Domestic Abuse Committed In The Presence Of A Child

 Domestic abuse committed in the presence of a child is a misdemeanor for the first offense.
-It carries a punishment range of six months to one year in the county jail.
+The range of punishment is six months to one year in the county jail.
 The maximum fine is $5,000.

 A second or a subsequent offense of domestic abuse in the presence of a child is a felony.
-The punishment range is one to five years in the Department of Corrections.
+The range of punishment is one to five years in the Department of Corrections.
 The maximum fine is $7,000.

 Domestic Abuse Committed Against A Pregnant Woman

 Domestic abuse committed against a pregnant woman with knowledge of the pregnancy is a misdemeanor for the first offense.
 The second or subsequent offense of domestic abuse against a pregnant woman with knowledge of the pregnancy is a felony and carries up to ten years in the Department of Corrections.
 Domestic abuse committed against a pregnant woman with knowledge of the pregnancy where a miscarriage or injury occurs to the unborn child carries a minimum of 20 years in the Department of Corrections.

 Domestic abuse resulting in great bodily injury is a felony that carries a punishment of up to ten years in the Department of Corrections.
 Great bodily injury means bone fracture, protracted and obvious disfigurement, protracted loss or impairment of the function of a body part, organ or mental faculty, or substantial risk of death.